zetslief/chacra/README.md

 - `Ball`: represents a ball. `Player`s can interact with it to play collect `booster`s.
 - `Booster`: represents an object on the field that can be collected by the `ball`.

+`Lobby` is needed in order to start a gaming session.
+A player that creates the `lobby` is called `host`.
+The `host` is able to start the game once other players are connected.

 ## UI

+### Login

+Allows a user to enter the `player name` and connect to the lobby browser.

+`Session storage` is used to store `player's data.

+### Lobby browser

+Allows a user to either select existing `lobby` or create a new one.

+### Lobby host

+This page is shown to the host of the `lobby`.
+It shows connected `player`s and allows to start the gaming session.

+### Lobby guest

+The page only shows the connected players to the `lobby`.

 ### Build